advance100/doc_webpack/hot-module-replacement.md

 Check all currently loaded modules for updates and apply updates if found.

-If no update where found, the callback is called with `null`.
+If no update was found, the callback is called with `null`.

 If `autoApply` is truthy the callback will be called with all modules that were disposed. `apply()` is automatically called with `autoApply` as `options` parameter.